cividi/whitepaper/README.md

 ![](platform-birdseye.png)

-This diagram shows a high-level view of the platform architecture that is being developed on the basis of the experience of building our first product, the SmartUse.ch portal.
+This diagram shows a high-level view of the platform architecture that is being developed on the basis of the experience of building our first products.
 Continuing to build upon our architectural foundation and working through requirements gathering and team-building phases to determine how the platform will be supported long term will be key to making the right decisions.
 The following sections describe key concepts of our solution architecture, while next chapter (Frameworks) documents more specific platform components.

-### Geospatial data standards 🤝
+## Geospatial data standards 🤝

 We wish to build on top of the efforts to deploy open data portals and create data sharing ecosystems around the world.
 Closest to us are those of the Swiss federal government - [opendata.swiss](https://opendata.swiss), which also represents the Swiss cantons, various government organizations, and cities such as the [City of Zürich](https://data.stadt-zuerich.ch) and other forward-thinking communes.
 Many such portals are based on the [CKAN software](https://ckan.org) from Open Knowledge.
 CKAN provides a federated model for data exchange, whereby metadata published on local portals can be promoted and consistently represented on regional, national and international portals.